Rohanvp07/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-* This is a machine learning model made using python and flask which predicts first inning score of an IPL match.
+* This is a machine learning model made using python and flask which predicts the selling price of second-hand cars.
 * Do ⭐ the repository, if it helped you in anyway.
 * If you want to try this out, head to https://car-price-pr.herokuapp.com